 How To Create a Social Media Community That Stands Out

-According to HubSpot, 86% of social media managers believe building an online community is important for a successful social media strategy in 2024.
+According to HubSpot, 86% of social media managers believe building an online community is important for a successful social media strategy.

-In this article, we will explore how building a social media community can improve your social media marketing strategy in 2024 and enhance your social media ROI.
+In this article, I will explore how building a social media community can elevate your social media marketing strategy, strengthen brand affinity, and drive long-term social media ROI.

 What is a social media community?